theaniketraj/ceie/README.md

 We welcome contributions to improve CEIE.
 If you have suggestions, bug fixes, or feature requests, feel free to fork the repository and submit a pull request.

-1. Steps to Contribute
+Steps to Contribute:

-2. Fork the repository.
+1. Fork the repository.
-3. Create a new branch for your changes.
+2. Create a new branch for your changes.
-4. Make your changes and commit them.
+3. Make your changes and commit them.
-5. Push your changes to your fork.
+4. Push your changes to your fork.
-6. Create a pull request describing your changes.
+5. Create a pull request describing your changes.

 ---